AlaBouali/bane/README.md

 they return only 2 possible results:

-0: the target is not vulnerable
+0: the target is not vulnerable.
-1: the target is vulnerable
+1: the target is vulnerable.

 2-XSS: (useful link: https://www.acunetix.com/vulnerabilities/web/cross-site-scripting/ )